8 Types Of Fried Chicken Around The World, Explained

 3. Chicken katsu (Japan)

-One of the dishes that made its way to Japan was the French côtelette de veau, which was transliterated as katsuretsu.
-This was a breaded, bone-in veal cutlet, pan-fried in butter and served with baked vegetables and sauce.
-It was popular with Westerners but not popular with Japanese people.
-In 1895, a Tokyo restaurant owner decided to change the meat to boneless pork and coat it in panko, frying it in vegetable oil as if it were tempura, and serving it with cabbage.
-That version became very popular with Japanese people, and along with a few adjustments (like cutting the cutlet into strips), the rest is history.
-Chicken katsu and other meat-katsus followed quickly, and chicken katsu even became a favorite part of Hawaii's "local food."
+In 1895, a Tokyo restaurant owner decided to switch the meat to boneless pork and coat it in panko, frying it in vegetable oil as if it were tempura, and serving it with cabbage.
+That version became very popular with the Japanese as it was less greasy, and along with a few adjustments (like cutting the cutlet into strips), the rest is history.
+Chicken katsu and other meat-katsus followed quickly, and chicken katsu even became a favorite part of Hawaii's "local food" due to its influence from Asia.

 4. Karaage (Japan)

 Karaage is a technique in which marinated food is coated in starch and deep-fried.
 You can use the technique with anything, but nowadays, the name generally refers to chicken.
-The exact origin of karaage chicken is hazy, but it appears to have its start in Chinese tofu-frying techniques.
-Depending on which source you go with, this fried-tofu dish was introduced either as far back as 600 A.D., or possibly sometime in the late 1800s after the Meiji Restoration.
-Either way, this is how karaage got its name; kara- refers to Chinese origins, and -age refers to the frying technique.
+The exact origin of karaage chicken is hazy, but it does appears to have Chinese culinary influences.

 5. Korean fried chicken (South Korea)

 Korean fried chicken is a direct descendant of American fried chicken; African American soldiers brought the food over to Korea during the Korean War and shared the recipe with locals.
 Koreans loved the food, but it wasn't until the 1970s when cooking oil came down in price that frying chicken really became mainstream.
-Fried chicken became so popular that, in the late 1990s after the Asian financial crisis, the country saw a wave of new chicken restaurants open up as newly unemployed workers flocked (sorry) to fried chicken as a potential career.
-Korean fried chicken made it to the U.S. in the 2000s and is now so popular that even areas with almost no Korean community may have at least one place serving the dish.
+Korean fried chicken made it to the U.S. and is now so popular that even areas with almost no Korean community may have at least one place serving the dish.

 Korean fried chicken recipes are unique in that they usually require double-frying.
 The first round of frying gets everything cooked and relatively crispy, and the second round gives the coating even more of a crunch.
-The dish is notable for not being as greasy as other fried chicken recipes can be.
 The flavors used in the coating and sauces can vary, and asking different people for their favorite Korean fried chicken recipe will likely get you a range of different seasoning combinations.
-A typical flavor combo is soy garlic, and many recipes include a sweet, spicy sauce.
+A typical flavor combo is soy garlic, and many recipes include a sweet, spicy gochujang sauce, known as yangnyeom.

 6. Gai tod (Thailand)

 Gai tod is Thailand's take on fried chicken, and like many dishes, this one's origins are sort of lost to time.
 Techniques for frying chicken have been a part of Thailand's food scene for decades, and they possibly first arrived through trading with different countries that all had their own fried chicken recipes.
-Nowadays, you'll find fried chicken in both restaurants and at many, many street carts across the country.
+Nowadays, you'll find fried chicken in both restaurants and street carts across Thailand, popular at all times, even breakfast.
 Flavors tend to include white pepper, coriander seed, and garlic, along with rice flour and sometimes fish sauce.

-We do know that fried chicken was a part of Thai cuisine by the middle of the 20th century because, in the 1950s, an attempt to use up some fading shallots produced a dish that became one of the better-known Thai fried-chicken recipes: gai tod Hat Yai.
-Hat Yai is a city in southern Thailand, just north of the border with Malaysia.
+The most well-known version of Thai fried chicken hails from Hat Yai city in Southern Thailand.
 The story goes that a couple trying to sell chickens started frying the older ones to avoid food waste.
 When someone gave them some old shallots, the couple chopped up the shallots, fried them, and added the pieces to their fried chicken.
-The combination of fried chicken topped with crispy shallots was a hit, and after a few changes that added more seasonings to the chicken, gai tod Hat Yai became an iconic dish.
+The combination of fried chicken topped with crispy shallots was a hit and now an iconic component of gai tod Hat Yai.

 7. Chicken 65 (India)

-Chicken 65 is one of those dishes where no one really knows the true origin of the name, and depending on who you ask, that "65" could refer to the chicken's age in days, the number the dish was at on the menu, the number of pieces of chicken in the recipe, the number of hours the chicken needs to sit in the marinade, the number of ingredients in the recipe, or the year it was created.
+Chicken 65 is one of those dishes with contested name origin.
+Depending on who you ask, that "65" could refer to the chicken's age in days, the number the dish was at on the menu, the number of pieces of chicken in the recipe, the number of hours the chicken needs to sit in the marinade, the number of ingredients in the recipe, or the year it was created.
 According to food writer Soity Banerjee in an interview with BBC News India, the dish was created at a New Year's party in 1965 at the Buhari Hotel in Chennai.
 Banerjee said the hotel claimed that the dish was named after the year since the clock was about to tick over into 1965.

 8. Filipino fried chicken (Philippines)

 Filipino fried chicken has a couple of distinct differences that set it apart from fried chicken recipes in other cuisines.
 One is the use of calamansi juice in the marinade.
-Calamansi is a hybrid citrus fruit that's also sometimes called calamondin.
-You'll find calamansi or lemon juice in general Filipino fried chicken recipes, as well as in copycat recipes for fried chicken from Max's, one of the two restaurant chains that's become almost synonymous with Filipino fried chicken.
-The other chain, Jollibee, doesn't really talk about its recipes, of course, but reviews of even that chicken mention tasting a hint of citrus, and some copycats include calamansi juice as well.
+You'll find calamansi or lemon juice in general Filipino fried chicken recipes, as well as in copycat recipes for fried chicken from Max's, an infamous Filipino fried chicken chain.
+The other chain, Jollibee, doesn't really talk about its recipes, but reviews mention tasting a hint of citrus, and some copycats include calamansi juice as well.

 Another difference is that the recipe may or may not include batter or a starch to coat the chicken.
 This is another hallmark of Max's chicken, in which the chicken is soaked in a marinade but not coated with starch, batter, or breading.
 Maximo Gimenez and Ruby Trota invented the recipe after World War II, when they would cook for American troops in the Philippines.
-However, some generic recipes will include breading or a starch, and Jollibee's chicken has a Southern-inspired coating.
+However, some generic recipes will include breading or a starch, such as Jollibee's chicken with its Southern American-inspired coating.

 Recommended